mungewell/pico-timecode/docs/PT-Thrifty.md

 To assist debug, there is information output from the UART/Console.

 In example below the 'unmodified' RP2040 is '3 / 640ths' of a frame
 ahead of incoming RX LTC.
-As 'follow' is active PT-Thrity will adjust its clock frequency/rate so that the offset becomes zero.
+As 'Follow' is active PT-Thrity will adjust its clock frequency/rate so that the offset becomes zero.

-The 'bar-graph' shows a range of +/- 0.5 frames, it is only evaluating the 'phase' of incoming LTC - it does not evaluate the LTC contents.
+The 'bar-graph' shows a maximum range of +/- 0.5 frames, it is only evaluating the 'phase' of incoming LTC - it does not evaluate the LTC contents.

 ```